Dâmbovița County

 Dâmbovița County ([ˈdɨmbovitsa]; also spelt Dîmbovița) is a county (județ) of Romania, in Muntenia, with the capital city at Târgoviște, the most important economic, political, administrative and cultural center of the county.

-It has an area of 4,054 km (1.7% of the country's area).
+It is a traditional administrative unit, first attested in 1512.

 Demographics

-In 2011, it had a population of 518,745 and the population density was 127/km2.
+In 2021, it had a population of 479,404 and the population density was 120/km2.
 It is one of the most densely populated counties in Romania.